Echinacea purpurea ‘Rubinstern’ (‘Ruby Star’)

 Use on the outskirts of gardens or in wide borders with other robust perennials.
 They are also excellent in containers.
 Generally do not need staking.
 They perform well in summer heat (though not in the hottest desert areas, where they are mainly spring blooming).
 Good cut flowers.

 Clumps spread slowly, become crowded after 3 or 4 years.
 Fleshy rootstocks can be difficult to separate; divide carefully, making sure each division has a shoot and roots.
 Plantings can also be increased by taking root cuttings, seeding, or transplanting self-sown seedlings.

-Grows 2–3 ft. high, 2 ft. wide, with carmine red rays that are held horizontally rather than drooping.
+Grows to 2–3 ft. tall and 2 ft. wide, with carmine-red rays that are held horizontally rather than drooping.

 Bristly, oblong, 3–4-in.-long leaves form a 2-ft. wide, dense foliage clump from which rise spar...

 Native to tropical America (mostly Mexico).
 Showy summer- and fall-blooming plants, open and branching...